tjormola/delightful/README.txt

    This section shows what you need to add to your Awesome configuration in order to get Delightful widgets added to your Awesome desktop.
-In this sample, default configuration for Awesome 3.4.3 as shipped in Ubuntu 10.04 lucid is used.
+In this sample, default configuration for Awesome 3.5.6 as shipped in Ubuntu 15.10 wily is used.
 I'm sure you can apply this to newer default configurations or integrate as part of your non-default configuration.
    Of course put something meaningful in the IMAP widget configuration, remove unwanted widgets and so on.

-   In rc.lua, just before the layouts configuration add the following section
+   In rc.lua, add the following section somewhere before the for loop that iterates over each screen and sets up a wibox for the screen.
      __________________________________________________________________

 -- Delightful widgets